Circular Aerogel Reusable Building Insulation Products

 Large Scale Production

 Within this project, the CARBIP-LIFE consortium will demonstrate for the first time the large-scale production of these sustainable composite aerogel-based insulation materials.
-The scale is anticipated to reach up to 36,000 m³ of composite insulation materials per year at the end of the project.
+The scale will reach up to 36,000 m³ of composite insulation materials per year by the end of the project.

 These materials will be applied in a new, designed-for-disassembly, patented system called “Insulated Double Walls” (IDW).
-This system aims to construct 100% circular, high thermal performance concrete facades for buildings, with an anticipated scale of 50,000 m² of IDW panels by the end of the project.
+This system aims to construct 100% circular, high thermal performance concrete facades for buildings, anticipating a scale of 50,000 m² of IDW panels by the end of the project.

 Financiële details & Tijdlijn